Peoria Bankruptcy Lawyer

 Once the terms of any liquidation or payment plan are fulfilled, the creditor returns to court.
 The judge will confer with the trustee and decide whether any further action is required.
 There will likely be debt remaining in some forth.
 This is usually unsecured or credit card debt.
 These are the last-paid debts as they do not have collateral that can be returned for credit.
 After the terms of the bankruptcy are complete, the judge will likely discharge the remaining debt.
 If a person goes the Chapter 7 route, this happens quicker than those making payments under Chapter 13.
 However, those under Chapter 7 have likely lost assets in the process that those in Chapter 13 have not.

-When contemplating which type of bankruptcy is better, consult with a bankruptcy lawyer for advice.
+When contemplating which type of bankruptcy is better, consult with our bankruptcy lawyer for advice.
 We understand that struggling with unmanageable debt can be tiresome, confusing, and overwhelming.
-Our lawyers can help you start over with a clean slate through debt elimination.
-Pioletti, Pioletti & Nichols’ bankruptcy lawyers in Peoria, IL have the know-how and experience to help decide whether Chapter 7 or 13 will provide greater relief.
+Our lawyers may help you start over with a clean slate through debt elimination.

 Bankruptcy Lawyer Peoria, IL

-If you are considering going through the process of bankruptcy then it is in your best interest to contact a bankruptcy lawyer in Peoria, IL.
+If you are considering going through the process of bankruptcy then it is in your best interest to contact your bankruptcy lawyer.
 Filing for bankruptcy can be a difficult and often overwhelming process.
 You’re likely already emotional about having to go through the filing process, and it can easily be daunting when you consider how many steps there are.

-That is where your lawyer comes in.
+That is where your attorney comes in.
 Their job is to make sure that this whole process is as smooth as possible for you.
-This is why you need to have a good lawyer on your team or risk dealing with more headaches.
+This is why you need to have an experienced lawyer on your team or risk dealing with more headaches.

 Peoria, IL Bankruptcy Infographic